Pranav-Rastogi/Fraction/README.md

 # Fraction
-Java implementation of a fraction.
+Java-12 implementation of a fraction.